-Budgeted cost: £38,892.50
+Budgeted cost: £38,593.19

 Activity Evidence that supports this approach Challenge number(s) addressed All staff received training to ensure they understand the importance of fluence and automaticity in reading (regardless of subject specialism) EEF research in the widening gap for reading.
-Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF Ofsted research into 'children at risk of reading failure'. https://assets.publishing.service.gov.uk/government/u ploads/system/uploads/attachment data/file/1000989 /Reading_framework_Teaching_the_foundations_of_lit eracy - Section 4 .pdf 2 Staff received training to ensure they understand the importance of vocabulary and oracy in maths (including TAs) https://www.gov.uk/government/publications/the- pupilpremium-how-schools-are-spending-the- funding-successfully thoroughly analysed which pupils were underachieving, particularly in English and mathematics, thoroughly analysed WHY pupils were not achieving in maths understood the importance of ensuring that all day-to-day teaching meets the needs of each learner, rather than relying on interventions to compensate for teaching that is less than good 1 Training provided for staff to ensure that standardised diagnostic reading test assessments are interpreted correctly.
+Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF Ofsted research into 'children at risk of reading failure. https://assets.publishing.service.gov.uk/government/u ploads/system/uploads/attachment_data/file/1000989 /Reading_framework_Teaching_the_foundations_of_lit eracySection_4pdf 1,2 Training provided for staff to ensure that standardised diagnostic reading test assessments are interpreted correctly.
 Standardised reading tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Teachers need to be confident in using this information to inform intervention and planning.
-Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2
+Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 1, 2 Pupil premium lead to monitor class teaching focused on disadvantaged pupils, giving feedback and advice for staff.

-Training for all staff in bereavement training in order to effectively support pupils.
-Also training session on broadening the curriculum to support wellbeing.
-Improving teachers' knowledge about how be-reavement impact children and their schooling will make them more comfortable in engaging with children.
-Good support from remaining parents and teachers will help a child returning to school life following bereavement.
-Schools need better follow-up procedures to make sure that bereaved pupils' educational potential is realised. https://www.cruse.org.uk/about/blog/new-research-shows-how-bereaved-children-suffer-at-school/ 3,4 Pupil premium lead to monitor class teaching focused on disadvantaged pupils, giving feedback and advice for staff.
 Where schools spent the Pupil Premium funding successfully to improve achievement, they shared many of the following characteristics.
 They: carefully ringfenced the funding so that they always spent it on the target group of pupils thoroughly analysed which pupils were underachieving, particularly in English and mathematics, and why understood the importance of ensuring that all day-to-day teaching meets the needs of each learner, rather than relying on interventions to compensate for teaching that is less than good used achievement data frequently to check whether interventions or techniques were working and made adjustments accordingly, rather than just using the data retrospectively to see if something had worked ensured that a designated senior leader had a clear overview of how the funding was being allocated and the difference it was making to the outcomes for pupils ensured that class and subject teachers knew which pupils were eligible for the Pupil Premium so that they could take responsibility for accelerating their progress 1,2,3,4,5